 This will vary for everyone.
 What inspires me may not inspire you, and that's a good thing.
 Peoples unique and diverse sources of inspiration are what makes their work unique.

 I always find walking round a museum with a sketchbook or visiting a beautiful exhibition really inspiring.
 There is something about seeing great works of art close up, seeing the texture of the paint and the individual brush strokes that makes me want to pick up a paintbrush soon as I get home.

-I find travelling so inspiring, and when I travel I deliberately pick places that I know I wouldn't want to sketch or paint.
-I love going to the colourful cities like Seville or Marrakesh or places with a strong history of folk up like Mexico or Peru.
+I find travelling so inspiring, and when I travel I deliberately pick places that I know want to sketch or paint.
+I love going to the colourful cities like Seville or Marrakech or places with a strong history of folk art like Mexico or Peru.

 People watching is such a great free source of inspiration.
 If you draw people in your work it's great to spend time observing real people, their body language what they wear et cetera.
 My favourite well-dressed old people and adorable children.